x

 District 6 issues

-Laine said during the campaign trail she spoke with community members who highlighted issues with the 911 response times, reliable utility service and homelessness within the district.
+Laine said during the campaign trail, she spoke with community members who highlighted issues with the 911 response times, reliable utility service and homelessness within the district.

-Laine added in response to reliable utility, she would like to see an investment in those services as well as infrastructure that would also support the climate.
+Laine added that, in response to reliable utility, she would like to see an investment in those services as well as infrastructure that would also support the climate.

-I think there's lots of room to find efficiencies that will save money, and it's critical that we do it," said Laine.
+"I think there's lots of room to find efficiencies that will save money, and it's critical that we do it," Laine said.

 Austin will have voters decide on a climate bond by 2026.